 Earlier, we described the mass movement during the land reform and how that movement changed China's peasant population.
 In the last section, we explained the significance of the Three-Antis and Five-Antis movements (from November 1951 to March 1952).
 The Three-Antis movement targeted corruption, waste, and bureaucracy.
 The movement mobilized all levels of government personnel and broad-based masses in many cities to expose bribery and other forms of corruption.
 Those who had committed crimes were duly punished according to the seriousness of their crimes.
 Among those punished were two high level party officials who embezzled large amounts of public funds by taking large kickbacks from construction contracts and other dealings.
-Despite their high positions and previous contributions during the revolution, they received no protection from the government and were both put to death 23 were able to bribe government officials to get what they wanted.
-Immediately following the Three-Antis movement, the Party launched the Five-Antis movement and targeted bribery, tax evasion, theft of state property, cheating on government contracts, and stealing economic information.24 These campaigns were necessary and timely to make a clean break with the past, as private capital was soon to join the state-owned enterprises, requiring closer cooperation between state bureaucrats and private capitalists.
+Despite their high positions and previous contributions during the revolution, they received no protection from the government and were both put to death.25

+Since public corruption could not be committed without the participation of private capitalists, the Three-Antis movement also exposed the collaboration between government officials and the private sector in stealing public property and other economic crimes.
+Some private capitalists seized the opportunity provided by the Korean War to make illegal profits by cheating on government contracts; they were able to bribe government officials to get what they wanted.
+Immediately following the Three-Antis movement, the Party launched the Five-Antis movement and targeted bribery, tax evasion, theft of state property, cheating on government contracts, and stealing economic information.26 These campaigns were necessary and timely to make a clean break with the past, as private capital was soon to join the state-owned enterprises, requiring closer cooperation between state bureaucrats and private capitalists.
 At this point, the contradiction between the Chinese people and the corrupt officials and capitalists who did not abide by the laws of the State was the principal contradiction.
 It was not possible to proceed to nationalization until this contradiction was resolved.